Privacy and Cookie Statement

 NWB Bank uses Google Analytics to collect statistics about the bank’s website, e.g. the most visited pages.
 We use tracking cookies for this.
 We also use the information that these cookies collect to find out how we can improve the website.
 These statistics are anonymous and cannot be traced back to a specific individual or user.
 We also use this data to provide more targeted information on the website.
 This allows the bank to further optimise its website services.

 It is important for NWB Bank to employ honest and reliable people.
 Screening affects the privacy of the applicant or employee and is therefore only permitted in certain circumstances.
 The key requirements are that the bank has a legitimate interest and that screening is therefore necessary.
 The legitimate interest of NWB Bank in pre-employment screening is that the bank must be able to have confidence that the employee is honest and reliable.

 The applicant’s personal data is erased within four weeks of the end of the application process.
 The applicant is notified in advance that screening will take place.
-You can find more information on this on our website under 'Working at NWB Bank' .
+More information on the procedures may be found at “Working at NWB Bank”

 7. Logging of your visit

 If you visit NWB Bank’s offices, your first name and surname will be stored in a third-party digital records system and in the bank’s own system so that the bank has a list of the people who are on site, in case the building has to be evacuated.
 Your personal data will be erased six months after your visit.